Strength and Organization of the Regia Aeronautica and Regia Navale when Italy enters Second World War in June 1940.

 Following the declaration of war on 10 June 1940, the Italian Air Force engaged with its French and British counterparts throughout the Mediterranean.
 Initially the Italian Air Force did reasonably well but with the introduction of the RAF’s Hawker Hurricane towards the end of 1940 the balance of forces was tipped to the Allies’ advantage.

-During the October of 1940 Mussolini despatched an expeditionary force to Belgium in order to take part in the Battle of Britain.
+During October 1940 Mussolini despatched an expeditionary force to Belgium in order to take part in the Battle of Britain.
 But once pitted against RAF Fighter Command on its home ground, the mixed Italian fighter and bomber force was badly mauled and was retired to defensive duties.

 In Italian East Africa the Air Force provided the Army with reconnaissance and ground support services.
 The sides were fairly evenly matched, but the Italian Air Force was worn down in a battle of attrition.
 Italian pilots fought on to the bitter end until the last aircraft was shot down on 24 October 1941.